MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 Batching ingestion occurs in stages, and each stage is governed by an ingestion *component*:

 1. For Event Grid, Event Hub and IoT Hub ingestion, there is a *Data Connection* that gets the data from external sources and performs initial data rearrangement.
-2. The *Batching Manager* optimizes the ingestion throughput by batching the small ingress data chunks that it receives based on the ingestion batching policy.
+2. The *Batching Manager* optimizes the ingestion throughput by taking the small ingress data chunks that it receives and batching them based on the ingestion batching policy.
 3. The *Ingestion Manager* sends the ingestion commands to the *Azure Data Explorer Storage Engine*.
 4. The *Azure Data Explorer Storage Engine* stores the ingested data, making it available for query.